CERT-Polska/ursadb/e2e-correctness-tests/README.md

 Tests for Ursadb database.

-Required: pyzmq, pytest, yaramod
+Required: pyzmq, pytest, yaramod, yara-python
 ## Generation of queries

-To generate queries based on Yara rules put all rules in the yararules folder.
+To generate queries based on Yara rules put all rules in the yararules directory.
-Then run from main e2e tests directory to generate queries from all files:
+Then run from main e2e-correctness-tests directory to generate queries from all files:
 ```
 python3 generate_queries.py
 ```